Tokyo in 3 Days

 Hachiko Statue

-We set off to see the famous intersection of Shibuya Crossing.
+We set off in search of the famous intersection of Shibuya Crossing.
 Outside the station, a large queue has formed to have photos taken with a dog statue.
 Never ones to miss out on an opportunity to queue, we wait in line for a picture.
-The statue is of a dog called Hachiko who waited every day outside the station for his owner to come home from work.
+The statue is of a dog called Hachiko, who waited every day outside the station for his owner to come home from work.
 When his owner died at work and did not return, the dog continued to wait for him outside the station for a further 9 years.

 Hachiko Statue